frank-ang/packer/README.md

 * Path names are transparently stored in CAR files in clear, although individual files are encrypted.
 User is responsible for ensuring source filesystem pathnames are hidden (e.g. preprocess all data into TAR files), obfuscated, or otherwise does not contain privacy information.
 * POSIX metadata (e.g. mtime) are discarded since CAR files do not preserve file metadata.
 Workaround is for the user to preprocess all data into TAR files (same workaround as for path name privacy)
+* Packer and the Packer Appliance does NOT push data to Filecoin Storage Providers, nor push data to gateways such as Estuary.
+Packer does NOT prescribe or constrain the downstream data transfer process.
+Flexibility and pluggability is a design tenet of Packer.
+* Packer and the Packer Appliance does NOT make Filecoin deals.
+Packer's primary purpose is file packaging into Content ARchives.
+Deals requires Lotus client, and can exectured by a a downstream process.
+Packer does NOT prescribe or constrain the downstream dealmaking process.

 # License